up-n-atom/8311/docs/posts/shared-assets/template.md

 # --8<-- [start:install-8311]
 ## Install the 8311 community firmware

-As a prerequisite to masquerading as the {{ page.meta.ont }}, is recommended and required for the remainder of this guide.
+As a prerequisite to masquerading, the 8311 community firmware is recommended and required for the remainder of this guide.
 If you purchased a pre-flashed [WAS-110] or [X-ONU-SFPP], skip past to the [masquerade setup](#masquerade-setup).

 === "WAS-110"